pingcap/docs-cn/tidb-configuration-file.md

 - Default value: `10000`
 - When the number of query rows (including the intermediate results based on statistics) is larger than this value, it is an `expensive` operation and outputs log with the `[EXPENSIVE_QUERY]` prefix.

+### `timeout` <span class="version-mark">New in v7.1.0</span>

+- Sets the timeout for log-writing operations in TiDB.
+In case of a disk failure that prevents logs from being written, this configuration item can trigger the TiDB process to panic instead of hang.
+- Default value: `0`, indicating no timeout is set.
+- Unit: second
+- In some user scenarios, TiDB logs might be stored on hot-pluggable or network-attached disks, which might become permanently unavailable.
+In these cases, TiDB cannot recover automatically from such disaster and the log-writing operations will be permanently blocked.
+Although the TiDB process might seem to be running, it does not respond to any requests.
+This configuration item is designed to handle such situations.

 ## log.file

 Configuration items related to log files.